 Treat your guests like guests; don't make us bring our wallets when we want to get a drink!
 When you have over 300 guests and a cash bar, we wish that you would've just cut the list and paid for our drinks instead.
 We know alcohol is pricey, but how are we supposed to feel when we paid for flights, a rental car, a hotel room and a gift, and then you make us pay at the bar?

 Guest Complaint #7: You didn't give us a plus-one.

 Nothing reminds us of our dating status like a wedding.
-No need to rub it in our faces with even more reminders.
+While we're incredibly happy for you, no need to rub it in our faces with even more reminders.
 The garter and bouquet tosses are like saying, "Hey, look at them.
 They're single!"
 Could you blame us if we hide in the bathroom as soon as the DJ announces it?
 And, come on, even if they did honestly predict we'd be the next to marry, do we really want some cheesy guy slipping garters up our legs?
 Of course, we'd prefer to be invited with a date, but we get why you may not be able to give us that, especially if we'll know lots of other people there.
-But if everyone we know is making out with their significant others all night, we're going to be pissed that you couldn't include one extra person to make us feel a little more comfortable.
+But if everyone we know is making out with their significant others all night, we're going to be upset that you couldn't include one extra person to make us feel a little more comfortable.

 Guest Complaint #8: You didn't say thank you.

 It's frustrating when we fly all the way out to your wedding and you don't take the time to thank us for making the trip.
-Even if we haven't come a long way, just make an effort to thank us for coming anyway -- we don't have to go, you know!
-We get that it's hard to talk to every guest at the wedding, but that's why, at the very least, we better get a thank-you card from you when you get back from your honeymoon!
+Even if we haven't come a long way, just make an effort to thank us for coming anyway—we don't have to go, you know!
+We get that it's hard to talk to every guest at the wedding, but that's why, at the very least we should get a thank-you card from you when you get back from your honeymoon!

 Guest Complaint #9: You put us to work.